Do I need a recommendation to go through recruitment?

 The Interfraternity Councils Recruitment is a more open process, with men going only to the chapters that interest them over the course of three rounds.
 For more specific information about IFC recruitment, please click here.

 For chapters of the Multicultural Greek Council (MCG) and National Pan-Hellenic Council (NPHC), the intake process is individual by chapter, not regulated at all by the councils, and is more personalized.
-Interested students should contact the specific chapters in which the individual students are interested or the Office of Fraternity and Sorority Life.
+Interested students should contact the specific chapters in which the individual students are interested or Fraternity and Sorority Life.
 Click on the appropriate link for more information about the intake process for MGC & NPHC.

 How does the new membership process work?